Sanhedrin: Early Sanhedrin

+The first historic mention of a Synedrion (Greek: Συνέδριον) occurs in the Psalms of Solomon (17:49), a Jewish religious book translated into Greek.

 The Hasmonean court in Judea, presided over by Alexander Jannaeus, until 76 BCE, followed by his wife, Queen Salome Alexandra, was called Synhedrion or Sanhedrin.
 The exact nature of this early Sanhedrin is not clear.
 It may have been a body of sages or priests, or a political, legislative and judicial institution.
 The first historical record of the body was during the administration of Aulus Gabinius, who, according to Josephus, organized five synedra in 57 BCE as Roman administration was not concerned with religious affairs unless sedition was suspected.
 Only after the destruction of the Second Temple was the Sanhedrin made up only of sages.